DQL¶

 Outer Query:

-- Use subquery results as datasource
+L::(...):(count_distinct(app_id))- Use the subquery result as the datasource

-- Count the number of distinct app_ids
+- Count how many distinct app_ids there are

 - Final result: Number of applications with errors